ethereum-optimism/superchain-registry/README.md

 - Open it from a non-protected branch in your fork (e.g. avoid the `main` branch).
 This allows maintainers to push to your branch if needed, which streamlines the review and merge process.
 - Open one PR per chain you would like to add.
 This ensures the merge of one chain is not blocked by unexpected issues.

-Once the PR is opened, the same automated checks from Step 5 will then run on your PR, and your PR will be reviewed in due course.
-Once these checks pass the PR will be merged.
+Once the PR is opened, the same automated checks you've run locally will then run on your PR, and your PR will be reviewed in due course.
+Once these checks pass, the PR will be merged.

 ## Promote a chain to standard